 Agent Integration

-How to give your AI agent the speed of a jonin.
-Sub-millisecond codebase search, structured JSON output, 35x fewer tokens than reading files.
+Sub-millisecond codebase search for AI agents, structured JSON output, 35x fewer tokens than reading files.

 35x